na-na-hi/renget/archive/cpu-lora.md

 ### Miscellaneous

-These are things you probably don't want to use, or just don't care about
+These are things you probably don't want to use, or just won't care about.

 - `-h`, `--help`: Show the help message and exits
 - `-s SEED`, `--seed SEED`: RNG seed (default: -1, use random seed for -1)